JPratama7/arch-builder/README.md

 - xampp
 - yay

-This Package Build with x86_64v2
+This Package Build with clang and x86_64v2+lto flags

 Add this to /etc/pacman.conf:
 - [arch-repository-jpratama7]